wp-plugins/youtube-channel/readme.txt

 value for `Show ... videos` says how many videos will be displayed in widget.

 == Changelog ==
+= 1.5.1 =
+* Fix issue in widget settings when no apache_get_version() support on server
+* Fix validation errors for widget settings
+* Fix broken sidebar issue introduced in 1.5.0 release

 = 1.5.0 =
 * Add inline debug tracker
 * Fix deprecated functions - changed rss.php by feed.php and split() by extract()